Sorry, you need to enable JavaScript to visit this website.

 About the Stage Director

-As a singer, she performed at festivals and theatres such as the Rossini Festival, Macerata Opera Festival, Wuppertal Opera House, Kammeroper Schloss Rheinsberg, and Junge Oper Schloss Weikersheim.
+As a singer, she performed at festivals and theatres such as the Wuppertal Opera House, the Macerata Opera Festival, the Rossini Festival and the Junge Oper Schloss Weikersheim.
 She made her directorial debut in 2017 with Don Giovanni at the Landesmuseum Bonn, followed by La Traviata (2018), later revived at several German theatres.
 In 2022, she directed Puccini’s Tosca with La Compagnia Nuova, followed in 2024 by the world premiere of Pagliacci & Le Maschere in collaboration with Theater Schweinfurt.

-As revival director and assistant, she has worked at major opera houses including the Royal Opera House, La Scala, Teatro Real, and Gran Teatre del Liceu.
-Alongside her directing work, she develops interactive workshops to introduce young audiences to opera, directing, and dramaturgy.
+As a revival director and assistant, she has worked at major opera houses including the Royal Opera House, La Scala in Milan, the Gran Teatre del Liceu and the Teatro Real, collaborating with directors such as Christof Loy, Alex Ollé and Marta Pazos.
+Alongside her directing work, she develops interactive workshops to introduce young audiences to opera and dramaturgy.

 Portrait of Sarah Bernardy